 And here at Unibet we’re serious about Texas Hold’em.
-We hold the Unibet Open each year, stage other mega tournaments and commit ourselves to producing the best online poker experience in the world.
+We hold the Unibet Open each year, stage other mega poker tournaments and commit ourselves to producing the best online poker experience in the world.

-That’s why we’re proud to say our poker suite here at Unibet is the very best.
+That’s why we’re proud to say our poker suite here at Unibet is the amongst the very best.
 You can play numerous tournaments of Texas Hold’em poker, as well as Omaha and Seven Card Stud.

-How does poker work?
+How does texas hold'em poker work?